indradb/indradb/README.md

     * Via HTTP API, and the clients that build off of it.
     * Via lua-based scripting.
     * By embedding IndraDB directly as a library.
-* Multitenancy / support for multiple accounts.
 * Support for metadata: key/value data tied to graph items that can be used for supporting things like caching results from graph processing algorithms executed offline.
 * Pluggable underlying datastores, with built-in support for in-memory-only, [postgres](https://www.postgresql.org/) and [rocksdb](https://github.com/facebook/rocksdb).
 * Written in rust!

 IndraDB's original design is heavily inspired by [TAO](https://www.cs.cmu.edu/~pavlo/courses/fall2013/static/papers/11730-atc13-bronson.pdf), facebook's graph datastore.
 In particular, IndraDB emphasizes simplicity of implementation and query langauge, and is similarly designed with the assumption that it may be representing a graph large enough that full graph processing is not possible.
-IndraDB departs from TAO (and most graph databases) in its support for metadata, multitenancy, and a number of other conveniences.
+IndraDB departs from TAO (and most graph databases) in its support for metadata.

 For more details, see the [homepage](https://indradb.github.io).